Contemporary Christian “worship songs” we should avoid

 Many churches today are filled with dazzling lights and pitch-black worship.
 Like a concert hall, “darkness descends on churches.”
 With it came music that seemed to exalt God.
 But in essence, it’s all about us.
 Music is Satan’s game plan; he wants to steal God’s glory by introducing counterfeit worship.

-In the past, hymns about “blessings” pointed to God who we bless—not towards us.
 While we should always be thankful to God for His blessings, we praise Him more for who He is, not just what He gives.
+Here are examples:

 I will bless your name vs. I am so blessed